lizard-Szilard/ChampionBot/README.md

 Good approachment is using the **PTB** [telegram.ext.basepersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html) module.
 After write code for **BasePersistance** you can put that code in the `ChampionBot/pushdb/` directory, it's for the **model component** based on MVC architecture.
 Then you can change some code in file `ChampionBot/main.py` on line 54-57, see [telegram.ext.Updater](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.updater.html#telegram.ext.Updater.persistence).

-## Guide modify the schedule of league
+## Guide modify the schedule of leagues

 First of all you needs schedules of league in a CSV file.
 The CSV should delimetry by comma.
 * CSV file of the schedule of league.